 Instead, I would say I fell into a comfortable routine of being ok that I was uncomfortable.
-I've been regularly stepping outside my comfort zone these past several months, and will continue to do so after my products are live on Amazon 🙂
+I’ve been regularly stepping outside my comfort zone these past several months.
+And I will continue to do so after my products are live on Amazon 🙂

 This is also the first time in a long time – even more so than starting this blog – that I’ve been nervous about a project.

-I've really struggled with my confidence.
-I worry about failing.
-I worry that my items will be a flop.
-I worry that I'll get all negative reviews and one star ratings on Amazon.
-Basically, I'm stressed about everything!
+I’ve really struggled with my confidence.
+I worry about failing, or that my items will be a flop.
+I worry that I’ll get all negative reviews and one-star ratings on Amazon.
+Basically, I’m stressed about everything!

 If I want to focus on the cons, I’ve invested nearly eight months of my time working and investing money on a side hustle that I have no idea will make me any money.
 But I don’t mind this – I am ok with failing because I’ll have learned how to do it better for the next time.